 - ¼ cup mirin or 2 Tablespoons sherry and 2 Tablespoons rice vinegar

 - 6 Tablespoons brown sugar

 - Poke the chicken's skin with a small sharp knife.
 This will enable the marinade to soak in a bit.

 - In a large saucepan whisk together the soy sauce, water, brown sugar, grated ginger, and garlic.

 - Place the chicken in a large ziplock bag and pour 3/4 cup of the soy sauce mixture over the chicken.
 Seal the bag and shake to coat the chicken.
 Refrigerate for at least 1 hour or up to 1 day.

-- Preheat your grill by heating all of the burners to high heat for 15 minutes, and then reduce the heat to medium-low.
+- Preheat the grill on high heat for 10 minutes, and then reduce the heat to medium-low.
 Scrape the cooking grates and oil them lightly with canola oil.

 - Flip the chicken and cover the grill.
-Continue to cook the chicken until the skin is a nice deep golden color and the internal temperature reaches 160 degrees F, about another 15-20 minutes.
+Continue to cook the chicken until the skin is a nice deep golden color and the internal temperature reaches 160 degrees F, about another 20 minutes.

 - Flip the chicken over again, so the pieces are skin-side up.
 Use about 1/3 cup of the teriyaki sauce to brush over the chicken and cover and grill until the glaze is nice and caramelized, about 3-5 minutes.

 - Move the chicken to a serving platter and let it rest for 5-10 minutes before serving.
 Serve with remaining Teriyaki sauce.